Martinomagnifico/reveal.js-multimodal/README.md

 For **Markdown** markup, check the Markdown demo above.

-Of course, you also need to make sure that the content you are linking to (an image, a video, a piece of HTML) is there where you expect it.
+Note: If the modal-content is not valid or can’t be found, no modal will be opened.
+So make sure that the content you are linking to (an image, a video, a piece of HTML) is there where you expect it.

+## Modal behaviour

+### Modal size

+* Content in modals will display at its original size, but is constrained to the maximum size of the modal.
+* The maximum size of modals is the size to the viewport, *minus the margin* as set in the Reveal config.
+* The minimum size of HTML modals is 100x100 pixels.
+This can be set in the config.

-#### Navigation changes
+### Navigation changes

 * The `arrow keys` will close modals *and* go to the next slide
 * The `space bar` or `escape key` will only close the modal

-#### Slide modals
+### Slide modals

 To automatically open a modal when a slide is shown, add the `data-modal-type` and `data-modal-url` attributes to the section element.